Using Large Language Models for Hyperparameter Optimization: Introduction

-Empirically, we employ our proposed algorithm to investigate whether LLMs can optimize 2D toy optimization objectives, where LLMs only receive loss $\mathcal{L}(\boldsymbol{x})$ at specific points $\boldsymbol{x}$.
-Across a range of objectives, we show that LLMs effectively minimize the loss, exploiting performant regions or exploring untested areas.
-Next, to analyze whether LLMs can optimize realistic HPO settings, we evaluate our approach on standard HPO benchmarks, comparing it to common methods such as random search and Bayesian optimization.
-With small search budgets (e.g., $10$ evaluations), LLMs can improve traditional hyperparameter tuning.
-We also assess the importance of using chain-of-thought reasoning \citep{wei2022chain} and demonstrate that LLMs can also perform well over longer horizons of 30 evaluations.
-This opens the door to many possibilities, such as using the LLM output to complement other HPO methods.
+Our experiments demonstrated that LLMs can effectively optimize hyperparameters across a range of tasks, from toy problems to real-world applications.
+We first assessed LLMs' ability to optimize 2D toy objectives, where they received loss $\mathcal{L}(\boldsymbol{x})$ at specific points $\boldsymbol{x}$.
+Across a range of objectives, we found that LLMs effectively minimized the loss, exploiting performant regions while exploring untested areas.
+Next, to analyze whether LLMs could optimize realistic HPO settings, we evaluated our approach on standard HPO benchmarks \citep{eggensperger2021hpobench}, comparing it to common methods such as random search and Bayesian optimization.
+With small search budgets (e.g., $30$ evaluations), LLMs improved upon traditional hyperparameter tuning.
+We also assessed the importance of using chain-of-thought reasoning \citep{wei2022chain} and demonstrated that LLMs performed well over longer horizons of up to $100$ evaluations.
+Additionally, LLMs were significantly faster than random search in tuning hyperparameters for both Vision Transformers and ResNets on the CIFAR-10 dataset, even when equipped with generic, architecture-agnostic prompts (``You are helping tune hyperparameters for a neural network.'').

-We further explore the possibilities of optimizing hyperparameters with more flexibility.
-Rather than adhering to a fixed set of hyperparameter configurations, we prompt LLMs to produce training code (e.g., in PyTorch) to improve validation performance.
+We further explored hyperparameter optimization using the unique flexibility that natural language enables.
+Rather than adhering to a fixed set of hyperparameter configurations, we prompted LLMs to produce training code (e.g., in PyTorch) to improve validation performance.
 This extension alleviates the need for human specification of the hyperparameters and their search spaces.
-As such, code generation can help automate applying machine learning to real-world problems.
-The generated code provides a strong initialization and can reduce the initial search for configuration spaces that are unlikely to succeed.
-With a limited search budget ($5$ evaluations), our results show that code generation performs better than random search.
-We conclude with a discussion of language models as general-purpose hyperparameter tuning assistants, limitations, and future work.
+The generated code can reduce the initial search for configuration spaces that are unlikely to succeed.
+With a limited search budget ($5$ evaluations), our results show that code generation performs better than random search and is comparable to LLM search with human-specified configurations.
+Finally, we conclude by discussing the potential of language models as general-purpose hyperparameter tuning assistants, limitations, and future work.